anupambiswas997/mathops/README.md

-# mathops
+# Mathematical operations

+## Introduction
 This is a mathematics-based project.
-The aim is to develop code for some generic mathematical operations, which can be used in other projects.
+The aim is to develop code for some generic mathematical operations, like matrix operations or numerical calculus, which can be used in other projects.

+## Usage
+This section needs to be updated.